Welcome to the setup guide.

 Here we can see the log saying that transaction is confirmed, no issues found.

-The plugins debug log is coded in a way which logs most errors and will give you a tip on how to fix the issue.
-It's important to check these logs if you are having issues.
+The plugins debug log is coded to log most errors and give you a tip on how to fix the issue.
+It's important to check these logs if you are having problems.